xompage/Nyuu-obfuscated/README.md

 1. If you haven’t done so already, do an `npm install` in Nyuu’s folder to ensure its dependencies are available
 2. Enter the *nexe* folder and do an `npm install` to pull down required build packages (note, nexe requires NodeJS 10 or greater)
 3. If desired, edit the variables at the top of *nexe/build.js*
-4. If you’re building against glibc, be aware that static linking may break DNS resolution.
-If this is the case, in *nexe/build.js* find `--fully-static` and replace with `--partly-static` to enable libc to be dynamically linked.
-Note that this executable can only be distributed to systems with the same glibc ABI.
-5. Run `node build`.
+4. Run `node build`.
 If everything worked, there’ll eventually be a *nyuu* or *nyuu.exe* binary built.
+   If it fails during compilation, enter the *nexe/build/12.20.0* (or whatever version of NodeJS you’re using) and get more info by:
+   * Linux: build using the `make` command
+   * Windows: build using `vcbuild.bat` followed by build options, e.g. `vcbuild nosign x86 noetw intl-none release static no-cctest without-intl ltcg`
+5. If building for Linux, optionally `strip` the executable to reduce size

 ### Building for NodeJS 8.x.x or older